 The idea of codependency got its name only about 40 years ago and at that time was largely used to describe the connection between two parties in a relationship that was centered around alcohol abuse.
 One person, who was addicted to alcohol, became dependent on someone else to take care of them physically and emotionally.
 The other person’s life became centered around and dependent on helping the addicted person.
 The two dependencies compounded each other and led to behaviors that were mutually destructive.
 Codependency has since evolved to describe any relationship one person has with another that manifests in a dysfunctional helping dynamic.

 Etizolam is the name of an anti-anxiety medication legally prescribed in several countries (e.g., India, Italy and Japan), but not legally prescribed in the U.S. This medication belongs to a group of substances called thienodiazepines, which bear a strong chemical resemblance to a well-known group of sedative/tranquilizers called benzodiazepines.
 Unfortunately, in America, etizolam has become a recreational street drug.
 As with benzodiazepines, the use of thienodiazepines can lead to serious problems that include physical dependence/addiction and overdose.
+Professional treatment should be sought for benzodiazepine and thienodiazepine abuse.

 When it comes to emotional sobriety, AA emphasizes the importance of understanding your emotional triggers.
 Emotional sobriety is the ability to cope with your emotions in a healthy way rather than turning to alcohol or other drugs to numb, mute or express them.
 In order to reach this crucial step in the Alcoholics Anonymous (AA) journey, you must first identify your emotional triggers, then plan for how you will deal with such situations productively.